LAB MEMBERS

 Srushti Untawale

-Post-Baccalaureate Research Coordinator
+Post-Baccalaureate Research Coordinato

 Srushti graduated from Saint Louis University with a Bachelor of Science in Psychology and a minor in Visual Communication.
 Her research interests include risks and resilience factors related to suicidal thoughts and behaviors, accessible community health based interventions, and a specific focus on underserved communities and youth.
 She is also interested in Asian American research, particularly in the South Asian population, as there is a large gap in suicide research for this community.
 In her free time, she enjoys watching movies, creating art, making music, listening to jazz and hanging out with friends.